Later (talk show): 1994–1996: Greg Kinnear

-The initial reviews in the U.S. national press were mostly lukewarm; finding Kinnear adequate but disliking Later's new format.
-Though observing that—compared to Costas's Later—Kinnear's version is "much, much noisier" and lacks "class and substance", The Washington Post's Tom Shales still found Kinnear to be "fairly adept and extremely self-assured about facing an audience, and making what could pass for witty repartee".
+The initial reviews in the American national press were mostly lukewarm, finding Kinnear adequate but disliking Laters new format.
+Though observing that—compared to Costas's Later—Kinnear's version is "much, much noisier" and lacks "class and substance", The Washington Posts Tom Shales still found Kinnear to be "fairly adept and extremely self-assured about facing an audience, and making what could pass for witty repartee".
 Noting Kinnear's snide remarks during the Louis-Dreyfus interview, the critic complained about the scripted gimmicks employed to liven up the conversation, before concluding that the show's biggest problem is the presence of the studio audience.
-Variety's Todd Everett considered Kinnear's opening monologue to be the most successful of his scripted pieces while finding his interview of Louis-Dreyfus to be full of "overly mundane" questions and "lacking preparation".
-Though allowing that Kinnear "certainly deserves his shot at the big time" and that his show has "a certain efficient intimacy", Entertainment Weekly's television critic Ken Tucker also felt that smirking Kinnear who's "constantly on the verge of allowing his raised-eyebrow knowingness to get the best of him" would benefit from examining Tom Snyder's nightly CNBC cable talk-show, i.e. observing "a middle-aged man on television who isn't trying to pass for a 20-year-old hipster" and reducing "the debilitating irony and self-consciousness that cripples so much [U.S.] pop culture these days".
+Varietys Todd Everett considered Kinnear's opening monologue to be the most successful of his scripted pieces while finding his interview of Louis-Dreyfus to be full of "overly mundane" questions and "lacking preparation".
+Though allowing that Kinnear "certainly deserves his shot at the big time" and that his show has "a certain efficient intimacy", Entertainment Weekly television critic Ken Tucker also felt that smirking Kinnear, whom he felt was "constantly on the verge of allowing his raised-eyebrow knowingness to get the best of him", would benefit from examining Tom Snyder's nightly CNBC cable talk show, observing Snyder as "a middle-aged man on television who isn't trying to pass for a 20-year-old hipster" and reducing "the debilitating irony and self-consciousness that cripples so much [of American] pop culture these days".

-Generally seen as a more polished on-screen performer than learning-on-the-job O'Brien—and especially with O'Brien in danger of imminent cancellation on several occasions during 1994 as well as being renewed by the network on 13-week basis—Kinnear was strongly rumoured to be taking over the struggling 12:30 a.m. show.
+Generally seen as a more polished on-screen performer than learning-on-the-job O'Brien—and especially with O'Brien in danger of imminent cancellation on several occasions during 1994 as well as being renewed by the network on 13-week intervals—Kinnear was heavily rumored to be likely taking over the struggling 12:35 a.m. show.
 O'Brien would eventually be kept on.